East Knoyle War Memorial

 The East Knoyle War Memorial is a monument that commemorates the lives of soldiers from East Knoyle, Wiltshire, England, who were killed in war.
-Unveiled on 26 September 1920, it was originally intended to commemorate the 20 soldiers from the parish who died during the First World War.
+Unveiled on 26 September 1920, it was erected to commemorate 20 soldiers from the parish who died during the First World War.
 Subsequent inscriptions were added to recognise twelve who were killed in the Second World War, and a soldier killed by friendly fire in the Iraq War.
-In 2016 the memorial was designated a Grade II listed building.
+In 2016 the memorial was designated a Grade II listed structure.

 The memorial was designed by Herbert Maryon, who taught sculpture at the University of Reading.
-It consists of a three-stepped stone base, a square plinth, and a shaft that rises 16 ft and terminates in a small wheel cross.
+It is made of Portland stone and consists of a three-stepped stone base, a square plinth, and a shaft that rises 16 ft and terminates in a small wheel cross.
 Each side of the plinth is inscribed.
 The front bears an inscription dedicated to those who died in the world wars; each is named on the right and rear.
 The left panel includes a Bible verse and the name of the soldier who died in Iraq.